lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/README.md

 ### 📁 Files Overview

-- `schedule-daily-post-from-file.py`: Automates daily tweets, randomly selecting from `tweets.txt`.
-To change the schedule time [edit this](https://github.com/lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/blob/main/schedule-daily-post-from-file.py#L34).
+- `src/schedule-daily-post-from-file.py`: Automates daily tweets, randomly selecting from `tweets.txt`.
+To change the schedule time [edit this](https://github.com/lewispour/Twitter-auto-Post-Bot---X.com---Tweepy-python-bot/blob/main/src/schedule-daily-post-from-file.py#L22).
-- `tweeter-from-code.py`: Immediately tweets a pre-defined message with the current date.
+- `src/tweeter-from-code.py`: Immediately tweets a pre-defined message with the current date, but you can change this to whatever you like.
-- `tweeter-random-from-file.py`: Instantly posts a random tweet from `tweets.txt`.
+- `src/tweeter-random-from-file.py`: Instantly posts a random tweet from `tweets.txt`.
-- `tweets.txt`: Add your tweets here, one per line.
+- `data/tweets.txt`: Add your tweets here, one per line.
 They will be randomly selected and tweeted.
 - `requirements.txt`: Lists all necessary Python packages.

 ### 📁 Upcoming Features